Urban consolidation: History

 The term "urban consolidation" first appears in social science and urban planning literature around the late 19th and early 20th centuries.
-Much of the existing literature on urban consolidation comes from Australia; some of the world's first government-official urban consolidation policies were enacted in Sydney and Melbourne to increase construction of higher-density terrace housing in the late 19th century.
-Throughout the 20th century, implementation of urban consolidation policies appears to come in 'waves', separated by population surges stemming from major events like World War I and II.
+Much of the existing literature on urban consolidation comes from Australia.
+Some of the world's first government-official urban consolidation policies were enacted in Sydney and Melbourne to increase construction of higher-density terrace housing in the late 19th century.
+Throughout the 20th century, implementation of urban consolidation policies appear to come in 'waves', separated by population surges stemming from major events like World War I and II.
 Urban consolidation policies began to appear in the United States around the same time, with one of the earliest examples being a proposal for the consolidation of railroad lines in Iowa and Minnesota to increase the capacity and efficiency of existing passenger and freight traffic.

 Limits of urban consolidation

-Although urban consolidation policies may have many positive social, economic, and environmental effects, there are limits to the extent of its benefits.
+Although urban consolidation policies may have many positive social, economic, and environmental effects, there are limits to the extent of their benefits.
 Efficiency is a key feature of urban consolidation, but the aspect of infrastructure capacity is often overlooked.
 As a city's infrastructure is used by an increasing number of people, the systems must be upgraded and retrofitted, a process which can cost hundreds of millions of dollars.
 Falling under this category of 'capacity' are common features of civilization, such as roads, drainage systems, and open spaces.
 Roads in areas with urban consolidation policies are often overburdened with increased intercity traffic in addition to the preexisting suburban commuter traffic, and this problem is not always easily solved with transit-oriented development.
 Drainage systems are severely impacted by higher populations, potentially leading to increased flooding and pollutant runoff.
 Open spaces in high-density urban areas often conflict with urban consolidation policies; residents of high-density areas require a significantly higher amount of open space, but this would limit development of consolidation-oriented housing and transportation.